 |

-Rotterdam's club scene is renowned in Holland and is fast-gaining a reputation throughout
+Rotterdam's club scene is renowned in Holland and has a well-earned reputation throughout

 Europe.
 Not surprisingly, many of Holland's top DJs hail from the city, or are based here -